 With the cold right around the corner, here is a list of the best gear and techniques for steelheading in the winter.

-Gear for Winter Steelhead Fishing Clothing
+Clothing and Gear for Winter Steelhead Fishing

 The first and most important clothing item is a pair of waders.
 It doesn’t matter if you’re floating the river or fishing along the bank.
 Waders are going to most water away from your body.
 Some anglers opt to have a pair of summer waders that are breathable.
 In the winter, neoprene waders are a great choice.
 You’ll have no trouble staying warm and dry.